White House Calls for Adoption of Memory-Safe Programming Languages to Prevent Cyberattacks

 Memory Safety Key to Preventing Cyber-Attacks

 According to the ONCD report, vulnerabilities like buffer overflows that lead to memory corruption have been behind major cyber events, including the Morris worm in 1988, the Slammer worm in 2003, the Heartbleed bug in 2014, and the Trident and Blastpass exploits in 2016 and 2023.
-By using memory-safe languages that are designed to avoid such vulnerabilities, the report argues that entire classes of bugs can be eliminated before they ever enter the digital ecosystem.
+By using memory-safe languages designed to avoid such vulnerabilities, the report argues that entire classes of bugs can be eliminated before they ever enter the digital ecosystem.

 Coker pulled quote

-The report points to memory safety vulnerabilities as one of the most common and pervasive weaknesses affecting cybersecurity today.
+The report points to memory safety vulnerabilities as one of the most pervasive weaknesses affecting cybersecurity today.
 Memory safety issues arise when computer memory is accessed or manipulated in ways that are unintended, out-of-bounds, or unsafe.

 Two major categories of memory safety vulnerabilities are identified: